lylek/vintage-basic/README.txt

 To compile:

-runhaskell Setup.hs configure
+cabal configure
+cabal build

+...or with stack:

-runhaskell Setup.hs build
+stack build

 To run unit tests:

+cabal test

+..or with stack:

-runhaskell Setup.hs test
+stack test

 To install:

+cabal install

+...or with stack:

-runhaskell Setup.hs install
+stack install

 You can then run the resulting program as